 If you are sort of time or don’t own a slow cooker, you still can enjoy this incredible Lamb Stew.
 You can either use a heavy bottom Soup Pot or Instant Pot to make this stew.

-Serve this Lamb Stew with Crusty bread or with fresh green salad.
+Serve this Lamb Stew with Crusty bread or with a fresh green salad.

 Slow Cooker Lamb Stew